Dealing With Codependent Parents: How To Help Them And How To Heal

 Frequently Asked Questions (FAQs)

 What is a codependent parent?

 A codependent parent can be described as someone who shares an obsessive and irrational attachment to their child.
-In a codependent parent-child relationship, the codependent parent tends to be needy and exploitative towards their adult child or adult children, and would always seek to control every aspect of their child's life at all times.
+In a codependent child parent relationship, the codependent parent, whether that be a codependent mother or father, tends to be needy and exploitative towards their adult child or adult children, and would always seek to control every aspect of their child's life at all times and a codependent parent never listens.
 A codependent parent-child relationship may not necessarily be physically abusive or violent, but it is often mentally and emotionally exhausting.

 A codependent parent believes their actions are in the best interest of their child, even when these actions may have a detrimental effect on the well-being of their child.
 A codependent parent as a hard time understanding that their adult children may not always need them, and has no problem guilt tripping their child or being passive aggressive to have their way.
 Guilt tripping is a manipulative tactic common with codependent parents, and it used to maintain the power dynamics of the relationship.

 A number of factors contributes to this type of behavior.
 A codependent parent-child relationship may involve a parent with a history of alcohol or drug addiction, which allows them to prioritize their own needs over their adult child.
 A codependent parent could also have experienced a traumatic childhood where they were made to compromise their own interests to please their narcissistic parents.
 Or probably the parents divorced and this caused codependency and eventually dependent parents.